 There is a common characteristic among people who scour the web searching for resume-writing guidance.
 It is the desire (commendable may I say) to learn how to write a decent, acceptable, and competitive resume that will earn a chance to be read.
 In a word, that characteristic is “wisdom”.
 These folks know, or at least suspect, that resumes have evolved since the turn of the century and are wise enough to get online to find out what will make their resume new and improved.
 I trust, not blindly I hope, that these wise folks have enough common sense to distinguish between the good and true advice, and the bad and harmful advice.

 Contrarily, far too many job-seekers and career-changers don’t recognize their resumes are out of date, irrelevant, boring, poorly-written, and just plain useless in their current state.
-These folks dig up their ten-year-old resume, dust if off, add their most recent work experience, and happily send it off to compete with dozens if not hundreds of much worthier resumes.
+These folks dig up their ten-year-old resume, dust it off, add their most recent work experience, and happily send it off to compete with hundreds of powerful resumes.
 Blissful ignorance?
 Maybe.
-But, blissful ignorance can leave serious job-hunters going months or years unemployed for no other reason than they keep sending in terrible resumes.
-Most job-seekers are qualified for the jobs they apply for — they just don’t present those qualifications front-and-centre where no question of their suitability for the position could be raised.
+But, blissful ignorance can leave serious job-hunters going months or years unemployed for no reason other than they keep sending in terrible resumes.
+Most job-seekers are qualified for the jobs they apply for—they just don’t present those qualifications front-and-centre where no question of their suitability for the position could be raised.

 Whether you know your resume needs updating or you are just finding out now, you have a decision to make.
 Try your hand at it, or hire an expert?
 If you have gobs of time, are a good writer, know how to do Internet research (and are discerning enough not to get bedazzled by B.S.), are resourceful, embrace challenge, are patient, persistent, and confident, and, can write your resume objectively, then go for it.
 You possess all of the attributes necessary to write your own resume.